tu-darmstadt-ros-pkg/workspace_scripts/README.md

 bash $ROSWSS_BASE_SCRIPTS/helper/run_all.sh $DIRECTORIES -l $LOG_DIR
 ```

-This main script is used for a predefined screen session.
-In `20.setup.bash.em` just add
+This main script is going to be used for a predefined screen session, thus, in `20.setup.bash.em` just add

 ```Shell
 add_remote_pc "<hostname>" "<hostname>" "<hostname>" "<absolute_path_to_workspace>/src/robot_bringup/scripts/<hostname>.sh"